bobpaw/game/README.md

 # Game
 `game` is/will be in the future a text-based RPG game with ncurses.

 `xml` reads `items.xml` and prints out the data.

+The directory life is mostly self contained and has the `life` program.
-`life` runs arbitrary cellular automata
+It runs arbitrary cellular automata.